hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

 \det \mathcal{X}^a_{\xi} = \prod_{k=a}  \xi (k+a),
 $$

-and show how to regulate them using a family of functions related to Riemann's zeta.
+and show how to regulate them using a generalisation of the Riemann zeta function.
 We finish with some simple applications to quantum statistical mechanics.

 ## The maths